 Although the cloud, normally, promises to automate application and infrastructure management, developers denote that hybrid deployments raise the complexity of monitoring and management issues across the multiple clouds (SMEs use, on average, up to 6 different clouds and 1 out of 5 SMEs features deployments comprised of more than 1000 virtual machines, see the infograph).

-Although designing secure software and ensuring customer data privacy is a hard enough task by itself, resource scaling (dubbed as elasticity) introduces another challenge that must be tackled as well.
+For the developers, designing secure software and ensuring customer data privacy is a hard enough task by itself, however, resource scaling (dubbed as elasticity) introduces another challenge that must be tackled as well.